coryan/coryan.github.io/_posts/2017-02-23-on-benchmarking-part-6.md

 ## Towards Reproducible Benchmarks

-As a first step I have modified JayBeams to create *runtime* images with all the necessary code to run the benchmarks.
+As part of its continuous integration builds JayBeams creates *runtime* images with all the necessary code to run the benchmarks.
+I have manually tagged the images that I used in this post, with the post name, so they can be easily fetched.
 Assuming you have a Linux workstation (or server), with docker configured you should be able to execute the following commands to run the benchmark: